Wiktor90/Pokemony/README.md

 `git-clone https://github.com/Wiktor90/Pokemony.git`

 ## Set up your local env:
-1. Go to repo directory and create virtual environment for example like below:
+1. Go to repo directory `cd Pokemony` and create virtual environment for example like below:

-    `pythom -m venv venv`
+    `python -m venv venv`

 2. Next activate your `venv` (command depends on your OS) and install dependencies: